Model-Based Learning for DOA Estimation with One-Bit Single-Snapshot Sparse Arrays: Model-Based Neural Networks for One-Bit DOA Estimation

 with $ \mathbf{d}_{r}^{k} = \overline{\mathbf{y}}_r \odot (\mathbf{\mathcal{A}}_r\mathbf{x}_r^{k-1})$.
 Instead of using the update formula in (\ref{step_x_update}), the CNN structures are utilized to avoid matrix inversion operations.
 Consequently, $\mathbf{x}$ is updated as:

 where $F_{conv}^{k}$ represents the CNN structure in the $k$-th layer, and $\mathbf{W}_{conv}^{k}$ and $\mathbf{b}_{conv}^{k}$ denote its corresponding weights and biases, respectively.
-Assuming that the CNN structure consists of $J$ convolutional layers, the total number of convolutional layers is $KJ$.
+Assuming that the CNN structure consists of $J$ 1D convolutional layers, the total number of convolutional layers is $KJ$, in our experiments we set $J=4$.

 Following the same design paradigm, we construct a similar network architecture for off-grid DOA estimation, as illustrated in Figure \ref{unrolled_net_1_offgrid}.
 The network initialization follows the same step as outlined in line \ref{init_step_alg2} of Algorithm \ref{alg2}.
 The update for $\hat{\mathbf{v}}^{k}$ is computed as: